 1927 The intricate lives of people living on a Show Boat come to life at the Ziegfeld Theatre.
 Adapted by Oscar Hammerstein II from Edna Ferber's novel, the score composed by Jerome Kern includes soon-to-be-classics "Ol' Man River" and "Make Believe."
 The cast includes Helen Morgan, Norma Terris, Charles Winninger, and Jules Bledsoe.

 1941 Clifford Odets' Clash By Night centers on a husband who comes to realize the man to whom he has opened his home is having an affair with his wife.
-Lee J. Cobb, Joseph Schildkraut, and Tallulah Bankhead fight it out at the Belasco Theatre for 49 performances.
+Lee J. Cobb, Joseph Schildkraut, and Tallulah Bankhead fight it out at the Belasco Theatre.

-1945 Home of the Brave manages only 69 performances but gains critical and financial recognition.
+1945 Home of the Brave gains critical and financial recognition.
 Playwright Arthur Laurents wins $1,000 from the American Academy of Arts and Letters for his timely war story.

 1948 U.S. premiere of Jean Giraudoux's fantasy allegory The Madwoman of Chaillot at the Belasco Theatre, starring Martita Hunt as Countess Aurelia.
-It runs 368 performances and is later adapted as the musical Dear World.
+It is later adapted as the musical Dear World.

 1961 Jule Styne, Betty Comden, and Adolph Green team up for their second musical in a year, Subways Are for Sleeping, which attempts to offer a humorous portrait of homeless people.
 When it is slammed by the critics, producer David Merrick responds with one of his most memorable PR stunts, hiring people with the same names as the critics, and running their (positive) comments in a quote ad.
-It doesn't help; the show runs a comparatively brief 205 performances.
+It doesn't help.
 However, it also introduces actor Phyllis Newman, who wins a Tony Award for her performance.

 2002 The film adaptation of John Kander and Fred Ebb's Chicago opens in major markets.
 Rob Marshall directed the film version of the 1975 musical, which goes on to win the 2003 Academy Award for Best Picture—the first musical to do so since Oliver! in 1968.